Take great Portrait mode photos in low light situations with these tips!

 Use the flash

 If all else fails, then you can always use the built-in LED flash on your iPhone.
-However, I honestly prefer to not use flash whenever possible, because I feel that it washes out the color in any photo, or it just looks harsher than I prefer.
+However, I honestly prefer not to use flash whenever possible because I feel that it washes out the color in any photo or looks harsher than I prefer.
 So using the flash is kind of like my last resort option for a good photo, Portrait mode or not.

-And if you just don't like how the iPhone's LED flash makes your photos look, give the Anker MFi LED Flash accessory a try.
-It is 4x brighter than the iPhone's flash and it even has twice the range, making it a fantastic tool for low light portraits.
+And if you just don't like how the iPhone's LED flash makes your photos look, then consider picking up one of the best lighting accessories for your iPhone.
+There are plenty of options out there, and most are an inexpensive way to up your photography game.

 Low light Portrait mode photography requires experimentation